Hyptis suaveolens oil (inci)

 This section has been translated automatically.

-Hyptis suaveolens oil is a vegetable oil extracted from the leaves of the badland lavender.
+Hyptis suaveolens oil is a vegetable oil extracted from the leaves of the wasteland lavender.
 Hyptis suaveolens is an annual herbaceous plant from the Lamiaceae family.

-Hyptis suaveolens oil is an oil used in cosmetic formulations.
-The oil contains sabines, limonene, biclyclogermacrene, beta-phellandrene and 1,8-cineol.
-In cosmetics the oil is used as an emollient (makes the skin smooth and supple).
+Hyptis suaveolens oil is an oil that is used in cosmetic formulations.
+The oil contains sabinene, limonene, biclyclogermacrene, beta-phellandrene and 1,8-cineole.
+In cosmetics, the oil is used as an emollient (softens and smoothes the skin).

 Note(s)